Men's skiathlon Olympics Odds

 Who will win men's skiathlon during the 2022 Olympics?

-When men's skiathlon takes place during February 11 at the Alpensia Cross-Country Centre in Pyeongchang, South Korea, the expectations will naturally be high.
+When men's skiathlon takes place during February 6 at the Kuyangshu Nordic Center and Biathlon Center in Zhangjiakou, the expectations will naturally be high.
 Not only due to the venue but also due to the amazing quality of the participating athletes.
-The newly rebuilt arena will provide the skiers with a quality course to compete at.
-This is why we can be sure of being able to experience some world class skiing during the 2018 Winter Olypics in Pyeongchang, South Korea,

 What makes skiathlon unique is that it encompasses two different kinds of skiing techniques.
 The competing men are to employ both classic style and free skiing.
 What separates these two techniques is that classic skiing means the skier uses a basic diagonal stride.
 Free skiing, on the other hand, makes for much more high speed skiing due to the unique skating technique.

 The course is set at 30 kilometers and as usual, the Nordic countries will have a certain edge to their skiing due to their impressive track record.
 Interestingly enough, certain countries of southern Europe, such as Italy, have begun providing the world with top skiers.
 This unexpected turn of events have made it much harder to predict the outcome of the Winter Olympics.
 It simply makes the outcome extremely uncertain.
 Especially if you take into consideration the injuries that have plagued many of the Nordic teams.
 Perhaps most noticeably Sweden.
 But countries that have regularly gained top position are, amongst others, USA, Canada and Russia.

 Looking at individual athletes has become increasingly difficult due to rapid changes in the structure of the individual Countries teams.
 But no matter how we look at it.
 We're in for some world class skiing that is sure to thrill and excite everybody.
 So no matter if you're planning to bet or simply watch, you're in for a ride.